johannestheigen/Meal-planning-application/README.md

 # Meal Planning Application

-**STUDENT NAME**: Johannes Nupen Theigen
+By Johannes Nupen Theigen
-**STUDENT ID**: 134126

 ## Project description

+The meal planning application was my very first graded project at NTNU.
-The meal planning application aims to make consumers more conscious about food waste.
+The application aims to make consumers more concious about their food waste.
 It provides a list of groceries in their household and how they can use them to make food before its expiration date.